-The Craft of Puppetry—Creating Characters and Performing
+The Craft of Puppetry: How to Create Characters and Perform

 Childhood Memories Become a Hobby